faranalytics/socketnaut/README.md

 ## Usage

-Each Socketnaut application consists of at least one `ServiceProxy` and a respective `ServiceServer`.
-Please see the [examples](#examples) section for how to use the package.
+Each Socketnaut Service consists of at least one `ServiceProxy` and a respective `ServiceServer`.
+Please see the [examples](#examples) section for how to create a Socketnaut Service.

 ## Examples